mythmon/edwin/README.md

 # Deployments

+# Environment Variables

+For deployments, a few environment variables should be set.

+* `DJANGO_CONFIGURATION` - This should be set to `Base` for most production deployments.
+* `DJANGO_SECRET_KEY` - This should be a long random string.
+* `DJANGO_ALLOWED_HOSTS` - This should be the hostname (and only the hostname) the deployment can be reached at.
+It may be multiple values separated by commas.
+Example: `edwin-dev.herokuapp.com,edwin.example.com`.
+* `DJANGO_DATABASES` - This should be set to a DB URL for your database.
+  Example: `sqlite://` for an in-memory sqlite storage.
+Heroku sets this automatically.

+## Heroku

 Edwin is designed to be deployed with [Heroku Docker][].
 This section assumes you have Heroku set up already.